Medical Tourism Information - General Discrepancies

 Medical Tourism is not new.
 For decades, US citizens have and continue to travel to foreign countries to receive cosmetic surgery and to Mexico for dental care.
 Recently, medical tourism has experienced a huge boom.
 Josef Woodman

-, the author of "Patients Beyond Borders: Everybody's Guide to Affordable, World-class Medical Tourism", estimated that approximately 150,000 people received medical treatment abroad in 2007, and it is predicted that this figure will double by 2010.
+, the author of "Patients Beyond Borders: Everybody's Guide to Affordable, World-class Medical Tourism", estimates that 11 million people will receive medical treatment abroad.
+For 2014, Woodman projects that 1,200,000 of the medical tourists will be US citizens.

 The Health Industry provides medical tourism information, which reveals that the main reason for the high cost of U.S. healthcare is the rapidly increasing healthcare insurance, malpractice, increased salary and benefits provided to hospital employees.